 This is a statutory part of the PCC’s role, and performance in this area is continually monitored.

-PCC John Campion aims to be a strong and powerful voice for the people of West Mercia, representing their views about how crime and disorder is prevented and its consequences are tackled.
+It is the role of the PCC to be the voice for the people of West Mercia, representing their views about how crime and disorder is prevented and its consequences are tackled.

-The Road Safety Strategy sets out the PCCs vision for reducing harm on the roads of West Mercia.
-The consultation will enable people to comment on the proposals.
+The Road Safety Strategy sets out the PCC’s vision for reducing harm on the roads of West Mercia.
+The consultation enabled people to comment on the proposals.

 This public consultation was to enable people to comment on the PCC’s budget proposals.

-A consultation was held on this strategy, which outlines how the Commissioner will, how the commissioner will:
+A consultation was held on this strategy, which outlines how the Commissioner will:

 - Improve confidence that rural communities have in the police.

 - Ensure the financial resources he has committed to rural crime, provide a dedicated team within each policing area.

 - Ensure victims of crime in rural areas receive the support they need, and are not disadvantaged by their location.